ryenus/rop/README.md

 ## Built-in Help

-If option '--help' is present, the parser will
+If option '--help' is present, the parser will:

 1. display help information constructed from the Commands/Options annotations
 2. call System.exit(0)